This is a sponsored post written by me on behalf of Breyers for IZEA. All opinions are 100% mine.

 I was going to refer to this as an ice cream sundae for adults, but then my 12 year-old devoured hers and asked for more the following night!
 But I know adults will appreciate that Breyers only uses milk and cream from cows that are not treated with artificial growth hormones*, and all Breyers vanilla is real and from sustainably farmed, Rainforest Alliance Certified™ vanilla beans.
 That’s something we can all get on-board with!

-To make your own great recipes with Breyers Ice Cream, be sure to grab a carton at your local grocery store (it’s available nationwide) and follow along with them on their social channels:
+To make your own great recipes with Breyers Ice Cream, be sure to grab a carton at your local grocery store (it’s available nationwide).

 *Suppliers of other ingredients such as cookies, candies & sauces may not be able to make this pledge.
 The FDA states that no significant difference has been shown between dairy derived from rBST-treated and non-rBST treated cows.